-Party invitations or gifts for classmates should not be brought to school to be distributed.
+Birthday and classroom treats must be approved by the classroom teacher prior to bringing them to school.
+Party invitations or gifts for classmates may be brought to school to be distributed as long as all classmates receive them.
 The office is unable to release addresses and phone numbers of students.
 Flowers and balloons are not to be sent to the school.
 These items may cause a distraction to the educational process.